cbarber1984/robot-gladiators/README.md

 ## What I Learned
 - The importance of considering edge cases when desigining user interactions
 - Commenting intendended outcomes sequentially helps when writing code.
 It reminds me of the construction phrase "measure twice, cut once."
+- Using breaks in JavaScript to exit loops